cs1302uga/cs1302-ce32/README.md

 ## Exercise Steps

 1. Open `MyFaceDriver.java`.
 Most of the code should look familiar from previous exercises.
-   Read through the main method and make sure you have a good idea of what it does.
+   Read through the `main` method and make sure you have a good idea of what it does.
+   You should also familiarize yourself with the other methods in the file.

 1. In `MyFaceDriver.java`, implement the method called `countLargeWords` **without using loops**.
 This method takes a `MyFaceUser` as an